indiecog-fr/super-arrows/README.md

 # Sponsor

-We are currently sponsoring RC Lance for a babyfoot competition at the K'Fet
+We are currently sponsoring RC Lens for a babyfoot competition at the K'Fet

 Please cheer for them !!!